A word from our guest blogger: Kentucky author Wes Berry

 What did I discover?
 We Kentuckians are like the big-souled poet Walt Whitman—large, containing multitudes of barbecue.
 We cook an impressive variety of God’s creatures on numerous contraptions, using diverse mops, sops, and sauces and different types of hardwoods.
 Bowling Green serves as an ideal hub from which to explore our distinct regional variations of wood-cooked meats.

-And there’s much more to explore, many kinds of microregional flavors of barbecue—all within a daytrip of Bowling Green.
-I’ll be signing copies of The Kentucky Barbecue Book (which includes reviews of 115 of my favorite Kentucky barbecue places + 16 pages of colored photos + over 30 recipes + a regional BBQ map) at the SOKY Book Festival, and I’m delighted to send a signed copy right to your mailbox from my website. http://wesberryliving.com/store/
+And there’s much more to explore, many kinds of microregional flavors of barbecue—all within a day trip of Bowling Green.
+I’ll be signing copies of The Kentucky Barbecue Book (which includes reviews of 115 of my favorite Kentucky barbecue places + 16 pages of colored photos + over 30 recipes + a regional BBQ map) at the SOKY Book Festival, and I’m delighted to send a signed copy of my book right to your mailbox from my website.

 Love and peace and smoky treats, and May the Pork (or mutton) be with You!

-A special thanks goes to Wes Berry, our guest blogger!
+Special thanks to Wes Berry, our guest blogger!
 Find more on Professor Porkbelly, his writings and order his book here: